Teriks/LibLSLCC/README.md

 and allow you to load the WiX Project type, so you can build the **LSLCCEditorInstaller** project that is part of this particular solution file.

+Please make note that WiX will only integrate with Visual Studio if it is installed *After* you install the version of Visual Studio your going to use.
+See http://wixtoolset.org/ for all versions of Visual Studio that WiX it is compatible with.

 **LibLSLCC-WithEditor-WithInstaller.sln** will only build the installer project when building for **x64** or **x86** in **Release** mode.
 The WiX installer build will not be triggered if you have the